minnesota-connections-academy/biology-announcements/_posts/2020-11-13-faq-how-do-i-get-my-grade-up.md

    * [Unit Tests](https://sweeneyscience.github.io/biology-announcements/categories#Tests)
    * [Portfolios](https://sweeneyscience.github.io/biology-announcements/categories#Portfolios)
 3. Are you unhappy with a quiz score?
    * Have you taken the [alternative quiz](https://sweeneyscience.github.io/biology-announcements/categories#Alternative-Quizzes)?
-The alternative quiz scores could replace the regular Connexus quiz scores.
+Your alternative quiz scores could replace the regular Connexus quiz scores.
    * Have you done [specific revision options like this](https://sweeneyscience.github.io/biology-announcements/Wolves-the-quintessential-keystone-species/)?
    * Have you followed [the retake instructions?](https://sweeneyscience.github.io/biology-announcements/retake-information/)
 4. Are you unhappy with your Unit 2 portfolio (biodiversity lab) score?